mjreno/modflow6-nc-demo/README.md

 - Output (selectable per package?) parameters of interest to the modeling scenario
 - Parameters annotated with relevant external convention attributes [standard-names](https://cfconventions.org/Data/cf-standard-names/current/build/cf-standard-name-table.html)
 - Gridded, timeseries datasets, regardless of input discretization (except when not possible)
-- CRS information and Grid mapping variables, when relevant
+- CRS information and Grid mapping variables
 - Optional UGRID representation of grid and data (UGRID option)

-Question:  would supporting NetCDF outputs in this way be a desireable option
+would supporting NetCDF outputs in this way be a good option for non-parallel users
-           for users that don't necessarily need parallel support?

 Definitions